The Ralphie Project …

 Everyone in the community could partake in this endeavor—because some ideas are just too big for one little dragon to handle alone.

-Here are just a few of the innumerable possibilities within our grasp—we are only limited by our imaginations:
+Here are just a few of the innumerable possibilities within our grasp—we’re only limited by our imaginations:

 Art classes in schools could have drawing competitions for illustrating the Prince Ralphie Series.